Chhay-Lyhour/Readian-backend/README.md

 - 🔒 **Age-Appropriate Content** - Automatic filtering based on user age
 - 📱 **Responsive Design** - Access from any device
 - 👤 **Personalized Profile** - Customize your avatar and cover image
-- 💳 **Flexible Subscriptions** - Pay securely with Stripe for Premium features

 ### For Authors